wwangsa/learnWSO2/Readme.md

 	8. Add another call mediator to `SettlePaymentEP` then add Respond mediator at the end

-	9. Export Project Artifacts and Run
+	9. Export Project Artifacts and Run (check all if haven't)

 	10. If the java service is not running,
 		```shell